AndrewCampbell2112/DIY-Soundboard/README.md

 # DIY-Soundboard
-This is a DIY soundboard where you can write in the local paths for your music/ sound files and have them easily play accessible all at once
+This is a DIY soundboard where you can write in the local paths for your music/ sound files and have them easily accessible all at once

 Adding Sound Files: